Tønder Municipality: Politics

 Tønder's municipal council consists of 31 members, elected every four years.
-The municipal council has seven political committees.
+The municipal council has nine political committees.

 Municipal council

 Below are the municipal councils elected since the Municipal Reform of 2007.

 North Schleswig Germans

 Tønder Municipality is home to the only officially recognised ethno-linguistic minority of Denmark proper, the North Schleswig Germans.
 This minority makes up about 6% of the total population of the municipalities of Aabenraa/Apenrade, Haderslev/Hadersleben, Sønderborg/Sonderburg and Tønder/Tondern.
 In these four municipalities, the German minority enjoys certain linguistic rights in accordance with the European Charter for Regional or Minority Languages.